questions

 - to return to money, could internet infrastructure like subsea cables ever end up even partially in collective, non-corporate or government hands?

-- can i think of a way to talk about subsea cables for 45 mins plus on video without boring the life out of whoever watches?
+- can i think of a way to talk about subsea cables for 45 mins pon this blog without boring the life out of whoever is reading?

 this piece is part of my attempt at alphabet superset, a “6-month” creative challenge (i passed a year in september 2024 — with a long break! — and the creator of the challenge finished on 11th August 2025). other posts so far: abolition, bump, boost, culture, discussion, english, formulaic, gone, home, immortality, jargon, knowledge, leaving, monotony, no and permanent.